CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/aws-pcluster-cluster.md

 The c5n.18xlarge requires that the elastic network adapter is enabled in the yaml file.
 Exit the pcluster and return to your local command line.
 ```

-If you only modified the yaml file to update the compute node identity, without making additional updates to the network and other settings, then you would not achieve all of the benefits of using the c5n.18xlarge compute node in the parallel cluster.
+If you only modified the yaml file to update the compute node identity, without making additional updates to the network and other settings, then you would not achieve all of the benefits of using the c5n.18xlarge compute node in the ParallelCluster.

-For this reason, a yaml file that contains these advanced options to support the c5n.18xlarge compute instance will be used to upgrade the parallel cluster from c5n.5xlarge to c5n.18xlarge.
+For this reason, a yaml file that contains these advanced options to support the c5n.18xlarge compute instance will be used to upgrade the ParallelCluster from c5n.5xlarge to c5n.18xlarge.

 ### Exit the cluster